By Paper Engineer Katherine Belsey

 Triangles (aka V fold pop-ups) can be super easy, especially when they are symmetrical like the classic beak above or the heart on the right.
-However, you can also design them so they slant to the side, like the dove pictured below.

 To make a symmetrical triangle you can just fold a piece of paper in half, cut a single slit from the fold, then fold the your shape at any angle.
 If you’re drawing it, just make the tip converge with the main fold, and draw identical angles on either side of the main fold.This is so easy you won’t even need a template: you can just draw it freehand, or even cut it directly without drawing a thing!